There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 - Informational signs for directions and guidance (around 30 main types)

-Triangle signs alert you to potential dangers ahead.
+Triangle road signs mean “Warning”, with information about potential danger ahead.
 They're white or yellow with a red border, designed to grab your attention before you reach a hazard.

 - Changes in road conditions (slippery surfaces, steep hills)